People

 Olivia Hamilton

 Olivia joined the lab in the summer of 2017 and worked in the lab throughout the 2017-2018 school year.
 Besides becoming a wizard at DNA extractions, Olivia mastered scoring roots for AM fungal colonization and conducting data analysis for a project examining fungal community composition on neotropical birds in the coffee agroecosystem.
-She graduated from Concordia College in 2018 and is currently working on her Master’s in Plant Pathology at North Dakota State University.
+She graduated from Concordia College in 2018 and completed her Master’s in Plant Pathology at North Dakota State University in 2021.

 Marissa Spear